LennardKrause/detgeo_pyqt/README.md

  - Add all the missing detectors to the _detectors.json_ file.

 ## Latest updates:
+  - 2023-06-01 Update: countourpy was dropped, the conics are now calculated directly instead of being evaluated on a grid.
+  - 2023-05-25 Update: Dans_Diffraction is used in favour of gemmi as it allows the direct calculation of intensities from the cif.
   - 2023-04-26 Update: A hkl tooltip is shown on click on a contour (only for cif contours).
   - 2023-04-25 Bugfix: Segmented contours are now drawn properly.
   - 2023-04-20 Bugfix: Confined slider window mobility to main window area.
   - 2023-04-10 Bugfix: Main window aspect ratio on Windows (menu bar within window).
   - 2023-04-10 Bugfix: Label size could not be adjusted.
   - 2023-04-10 Bugfix: Large angle (2-Theta > 90) contour label positions.
-  - 2023-04-09 Update: Drop a cif file onto the window to draw its contours (uses [pyFAI](https://pyfai.readthedocs.io/en/v2023.1/) and [gemmi](https://project-gemmi.github.io/python-api/gemmi.UnitCell.html])).
+  - 2023-04-09 Update: Drop a cif file onto the window to draw its contours (uses [pyFAI](https://pyfai.readthedocs.io/en/v2023.1/) and [Dans_Diffraction](https://github.com/DanPorter/Dans_Diffraction)).
   - 2023-04-05 Update: Uses pyqt6, pyqtgraph and contourpy, dropped matplotlib backend.

 ## Older updates